syncfusion-content/blazor-docs/blazor/chart/internationalization.md

 ---
 layout: post
-title: Internationalization in Blazor Chart Component | Syncfusion
+title: Internationalization in Blazor Charts Component | Syncfusion
-description: Learn about Internationalization in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Internationalization in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug
 ---

-# Internationalization
+# Internationalization in Blazor Charts Component

 Chart provide supports for internationalization for below chart elements.